So you’ve hired a B2B copywriter to create a white paper for your firm.

-You can see that spending an extra $1,000 or so will buy you a wider range of content.
+You can see that spending an extra $2,000 or $3,000 will buy you several further pieces of content.
 And your writer can probably deliver these materials the same week as the white paper.

 In future articles, we’re going to look at creating each of these formats, using a real white paper that we recently repurposed.

 Use the Rule of 5

 Next time you outsource a white paper, don’t forget Albee’s Rule of 5: